olanorlander/swedish-bank-account-validator/README.md

 The library validates that:
 * Which bank an account number is connected to if that bank supports BankGiro
-* If the serial number has the correct format and checksum
+* If the serial number has the correct format and checksum (mod10 and mod11)

 The logic of validating the accounts is based in the following document: